Abdul8081/Computer_Vision/README.md

-This repository is containg some basics implimentations of the frame work cv2 (Computer Vision)
+This repository is containg implimentations of the frame work cv2 (Computer Vision)